NEXT UP ON this.

 Uni’s well and truly in session and your workload is gaining momentum like a steam train.
 Dreaming of pumping those breaks and travelling the world on your trimester break?
+Perhaps the dream to travel is causing a bit of a struggle to decide whether to spend now or save for later.
 We spoke to Dr Adrian Raftery, Senior Lecturer in Financial Planning and Superannuation at Deakin University, for some top tips to help students save for their dream holiday.

 According to Dr Raftery, ‘The best way to save is to set up automatic transfers.’
 Students can find juggling part time work with Uni commitments stressful, but Dr Raftery claims that the temptation to spend money as a way to let off steam is ‘the biggest curse to saving.’
 To beat this trap, he suggests setting up an automatic transfer to a separate savings account.
 So as soon as your pay comes in, it goes out again ‘That way the money is already gone before you have a chance to spend it over the weekend.’